yzouchen/yzouchen/README.md

-- 👋 Hi, I’m @yzouchen an UG @HIT-SZ from 2019 and an incoming PhD student @CUHK
+- 👋 Hi, I’m @yzouchen an UG @HIT-SZ from 2019 and an incoming PhD student @CUHK from 2023
 - 👀 I’m interested in Storage System and Graph System
 - 💞️ I’m looking to collaborate on System Research
 - 📫 How to reach me: yizouchen@gmail.com